 [ ] What are any necessary supplies and where are they located?
 Leash, collar, harness, cleaning supplies, food, treats, etc.

-[ ] What are procedures for getting into/out of home – doors/codes/keys?
+[ ] What are the procedures for getting into/out of home – doors/codes/keys?
+Will I be able to reach you if I can’t get into the home?

 [ ] If sitter is staying in client’s home, where should I sleep?
 What appliances/areas should I use?